stephanj/Scheduling-using-GPT4/README.md

 I'm afraid that using a one-shot GPT4 prompt with maximum 4K tokens will not work.

-However creating dividing the requirements into multiple prompts will give an acceptable solution.
+However dividing the requirements into multiple prompts will give an acceptable solution.

 Looking forward to see if this approach would work with a one shot prompt using the 8K or 32K version of GPT-4.